No graph state is preparable in quantum networks with bipartite sources and no classical communication: Results

 Second, we should expect the distributed states $\sigma_{i,j}$ to depend on $\lambda$ because the sources can be classically correlated as well.
 However, since we do not impose any restriction on the dimension of $\sigma_{i,j}$, one can get rid of this dependency by considering a Hilbert space of sufficiently high dimension \cite{PhysRevLett.125.240505}.

-Third, in this work we will assume that every network we consider (not including inflations) is fully-connected, i.e., each party shares a bipartite state with every other party.
+Third, in this work, we will assume that every network we consider (not including inflations) is fully-connected, i.e., each party shares a bipartite state with every other party.
 We can make this assumption without loss of generality because the behaviour of each quantum network can always be simulated by the fully connected one: taking $\sigma_{i,j}$ to be the maximally mixed state produces the same outcomes as removing the connection between the nodes $i$ and $j$.
 In other words, if $\rho$ cannot be generated in an $N$-partite LOSR network with bipartite sources that is fully connected, then it cannot be generated in any such network which is not fully connected.

-\textit{(3) Network inflation.} One of the standard techniques in disproving a statement is to relax the initial assumptions in hopes of streamlining the proof.
-In the context of quantum networks this is achieved by using the quantum inflation method \cite{WolfeSpekkensFritz+2019,Wolfe_2021}.
+\textit{(3) Network inflation.} Let us briefly describe here the network inflation method \cite{WolfeSpekkensFritz+2019,Wolfe_2021} which we use to derive our main result.
 Given some network $\mathcal{O}$, the inflation $\mathcal{I}$ of $\mathcal{O}$ is a network that consists of multiple copies of parties and sources from the original network.
 Whether two parties are connected in $\mathcal{I}$ is up to us, the only restriction is that they are connected via a copy of a source from $\mathcal{O}$.